MrFacundo/ft_transcendence/README.md

 - Users can also be created through the frontend interface.
 	- Using an email and password. (requires the email credentials to be set in the `.env` file).
 	- Using the 42 OAuth2 login (requires the 42 OAuth2 credentials to be setin the `.env` file).

+## Modulo Blockchain
+This project implements a blockchain module to record and retrieve Pong tournament results, using a smart contract on the local Ethereum Ganache network for testing.

+### Smart Contract (Solidity)

+The smart contract, developed in Solidity, defines the fields to store game records.
+It allows access and retrieval of information recorded on the Ethereum Ganache blockchain.
+After deployment, the smart contract address on the Ganache network is saved in a shared folder between the Truffle and backend containers.
+This address is used to interact with the contract and perform data recording and retrieval operations.

+### Backend (Python)

+The app/scripts folder in the backend contains the following Python files:

+#### Monitoring_push_to_blockchain.py:
+* Monitors the games_ponggame table in PostgreSQL for new records.
+* Sends the data to the smart contract on the blockchain.
+* Note: Currently, the routine captures records with "interrupted" and "completed" status.
+In the final version, it should filter only records with "completed" status.
+#### list_all_games.py:
+* Retrieves all game records stored in the smart contract.
+#### get_game_by_player.py:
+* Retrieves game records for a specific player, filtering by player ID.
+#### get_game_by_tournament.py:
+* Retrieves game records for a specific tournament, filtering by tournament ID.

+### Aliases (Command Facilitators)

+To simplify interaction with the scripts, the following aliases have been created, which can be activated by running the setup_aliases.sh script:

+* lag (list all games): Lists all games recorded on the blockchain.
+* gbp (game by player) <player_ID>: Lists games for a specific player.
+Example: gbp 3.
+* gbt (game by tournament) <tournament_ID>: Lists games for a specific tournament.
+Example: gbt 2.
+Data Structure (games_ponggame Table)

+The games_ponggame table in PostgreSQL has the following fields:
+* gameId
+* id
+* channelGroupName
+* datePlayed
+* scorePlayer1
+* scorePlayer2
+* matchDate
+* status
+* player1Id
+* player2Id
+* winnerId
+* tournamentId

+#### Data Example
+gameId  id      channelGroupName        datePlayed            scorePlayer1  scorePlayer2  matchDate             status          player1Id       player2Id       winnerId        tournamentId
+1       1       1_2                     2025-03-03 13:25:14   0             0             2025-03-03 13:25:14   interrupted     2               3               0               0
+2       2       2_3                     2025-03-03 13:25:38   0             0             2025-03-03 13:25:38   interrupted     3               2               0               0